 This attempt is likely to be successful if the two NAT gateways do not implement symmetric NAT—this is most likely to be the case if at least one of them is a domestic router (as opposed to two enterprise-class firewalls).
 Symmetric NAT imposes tight restrictions on which external host address/port combinations are able to route packets into the firewall.
 Your firewall might give you the flexibility to configure this behavior.

 - If the endpoints are able to route media into each other’s NAT pinholes, the media path shown by the blue line in the diagram above is used.
-This gives the shortest, lowest-latency media path possible between the two endpoints and reduces load on the StarLeaf Cloud service.
+This gives the shortest, lowest-latency media path possible between the two endpoints and reduces load on the StarLeaf platform.
 We call this “Public Direct Media”.